bc-marine-canvas/bc-marine-canvas/content/enclosures/powerboat-enclosures/_index.md

 ---
 description: "Enclosures offer protection, convenience, and comfort."
-slug: powerboat-enclosures
+slug: "powerboat-enclosures"
-title: Powerboat enclosures
+title: "Powerboat enclosures"
 featuredImage:
-  path: enclosures/powerboat-enclosure.jpg
+  path: "enclosures/powerboat-enclosure.jpg"
-  alt: An example of a powerboat enclosure
+  alt: "An example of a powerboat enclosure"
-listHeading: Realize your boat's full potential
+listHeading: "Realize your boat's full potential"
 ---

 Powerboat enclosures are essential for many boaters.
 Not only do they keep you